heidariarash/Courthouse/README.md

 ```python
 judge.faced_discrminiation()
 ```
-This method outputs a list of datapoints which encountered discrimination.
+This method outputs a dictionary of datapoints which encountered discrimination.
+Keys are just simple indices, and values are actual datapoints.